drs-az/Beam/README.md

 # Beam

 **Beam** is a lightweight, offline encryption tool built for **privacy, simplicity, and control**.
 Designed as a standalone Progressive Web App (PWA), it enables peer-to-peer message and file encryption using high-entropy passphrases — with **no servers**, **no accounts**, and **no data collection**.
-Once loaded, HexaShift works entirely offline.
+Once loaded, Beam works entirely offline.

 ## 🛡️ Privacy-First Philosophy

-Unlike legal-grade or enterprise tools that prioritize auditability and compliance, HexaShift embraces:
+Unlike legal-grade or enterprise tools that prioritize auditability and compliance, Beam embraces:

 - **Anonymity over accountability**
 - **Simplicity over bureaucracy**